 5. We Don't Need an Hour to Promote

 Before you tell the band leader, "This is really going to get your names out there!
 There's gonna be a lot of people there!" let me say this.
 If you are truly concerned about promoting the band, word of mouth works wonders.
 However, if you think your event is a great place to be promoted then we don't need to play for 2 to 3 hours for people to decide whether they like us.
 A 15 to 20 minute slot is good enough.
 So to you out there, please erase this element from your pitch to the band from now on.

 6. You Get What You Pay For

 Since when has this not been the case?
-My band, The Cool, and I give our performances 110% every time.
+My band and I give our performances 110% every time.
 No matter who is in the audience or the type of venue, we give it our all.
-We all our students of our craft.
+We all are students of our craft.
 We leave most events sweating and out of breath.
 We love what we do and we know that we are always branding ourselves and developing a reputation because there is always at least one person in the audience who has never seen you before.
 There are good plumbers and bad plumbers.
 Good technicians and great technicians.
-Speaking up for anyone with a skill or trade, you should be rewarded for your talents, skill, and all hard work you put into it.
+Speaking up for anyone with a skill or trade, you should be rewarded for your talents, skill, and all the hard work you put into it.
 No one should devalue what you do because you do it well and you do something others cant.

 Given all this information I would like to give you some tips if you are thinking of having a band at your next event.